cjber/cdrc-semantic-search/README.md

 - **Semantic Search:** Utilizes advanced natural language processing techniques to understand the meaning behind user queries, enabling a more intuitive and precise search experience.

-- **Data Catalog Integration:** Seamlessly integrates with the CDRC data catalogue, ensuring comprehensive coverage of available datasets.

-- **User-Friendly Interface:** A simple and user-friendly interface makes it easy for researchers and stakeholders to interact with the system.

 ## System Architecture

 The CDRC Semantic Search System follows a modular architecture.
 Below is a detailed diagram illustrating the stages and components required for the system: